Innovation

 Industries such as food and beverage, pharmaceuticals, and petrochemicals utilize MBR systems to treat complex wastewater streams while recovering valuable water resources for process reuse.

-A major brewery implemented MBR technology to treat 2,000 m³/day of wastewater, achieving 85% water recovery for process reuse and reducing freshwater consumption by 1.7 million liters annually.
+Case Study A major brewery implemented MBR technology to treat 2,000 m³/day of wastewater, achieving 85% water recovery for process reuse and reducing freshwater consumption by 1.7 million liters annually.

 Design Considerations and Best Practices